khoodehui/tp/docs/UserGuide.md

 Format: `view ID`

-* You can refer to [`ID` Term](#id-term) for more information.
+* You can refer to [Index Term](#index-term) for more information.

 Example: `view 1`

-##### Walkthrough of viewing a project's tasks
+The following walkthrough shows how you can use the view command to go from project view to task view.

-Suppose you would like to view the tasks belonging to the 2nd project in the list
+Suppose you would like to view the tasks belonging to the 2nd project in the list.

 ![View1](images/View1.png)

-1. Type `view 1` into the command box and press <kbd>Enter</kbd>
+1. Type `view 1` into the command box and press <kbd>Enter</kbd>.

     ![View2](images/View2.png)

 2. The results box will display a message to indicate that you have successfully changed your view.
-You should see the tasks belonging to the project in the display list.
+You should see the tasks belonging to the project in the displayed list.

     ![View3](images/View3.png)